MeanderingJing/Litterlog-CatWatcher/README.md

 - The camera/machine learning program can not always recognize the cat, depending on how the cat positions himself in the litterbox.
 This leads to missing data on the cat's bathroom behavior.
 - The Nano device crashes/dies for unknown reasons.
 It is possibly related to limited memory and processing power of the Nano device.
 ## Future development
+- Develop my own Object Detection program that does not depend on the `jetson-inference` library.
+- Fix the program executing issue on headless mode
+- Make this repo into a Python package, which contains the python module as well as requirements and documentation.
 - Make this program a service, and have a default username if none is supplied.
-- Fix the headless program executing issue
-- Develop my own Object Detection program that does not depend on the `jetson-inference` library.